PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 `while` is a loop that runs *while* something is true.
 In this case its always true so it infinitely runs the code inside of it!
 Forever! `True` and `False` have to be uppercase in Python (again, I don't know why).

 We have a variable called a counter that we increase every loop and then print its *value* (the number it holds).
-Play this code and see how fast your computer can count!!
+Play this code.
+The number will keep getting bigger and bigger forever!
+In Python there is no limit to how big a number can get! (at least I don't think).

 # Conditions
 Lets write one of those progrsams that asks you to agree some to "terms and conditions".